commercialhaskell/stack/doc/docker_integration.md

       # What to name the Docker container.
 Only useful with `detach` or
       # `persist` true.  (default none)
       container-name: "example-name"

+      # Sets the network used by docker.
+Gets directly passed to dockers `net`
+      # argument (default: host)
+      network: host

       # Additional arguments to pass to `docker run`.  (default none)
       run-args: ["--net=bridge"]